pgruetter/sdl-docs/docs/getting-started/part-3/custom-webservice.md

   val departuresDf = departures.toDF
     .withColumn("created_at", current_timestamp())
 ```
 Given the configured query parameters, the requests are first prepared using the request method.
-Have a look at this method and see how we used recursion to implement the retries after a failed request.
+If you have a look the implementation of the  `request` method, you notice that we provide some ScalaJCustomWebserviceClient that is based on the *ScalaJ* library.
+It is also in the `request` method where it one can configure the amount of retries.
 Afterwards we deserialize the return value from the webservice into the definded case class `Departure`.
 This result is used to create a dataFrame with the added column *created_at*.

 ## Get Data Frame
-In this section we will learn how we can avoid sending the requests twice to the api using the execution phase information provided by the smart data lake.
-We will now implement a *if ... else* statement that allows us to simply define the schema of the expected response in the **Init** phase and to actually query the data in the **Exec** phaes.
-We start by defining the instance variable below
+In this section we will learn how we can avoid sending the requests twice to the API using the execution phase information provided by the smart data lake.
+We will now implement a simple *if ... else* statement that allows us to simply define the schema of the expected response in the **Init** phase and to actually query the data in the **Exec** phase.
+We start by defining the *schema* instance variable below
 ```scala
 private var schema : Option[ArrayType] = None
 ```